Sennacherib's campaign in the Levant: Events at Jerusalem

 As suggested by II Chronicles 32:9-12 and the Assyrian royal inscription, Jerusalem was already under siege or blockade while Sennacherib and a portion of his army were laying siege to Lachish.
-Furthermore, both the Biblical and Assyrian accounts make mention of an earlier tribute paid to Sennacherib by Hezekiah, opening the possibility that negotiations between the two sides may have been underway for some time before the conclusion of the conflict and the culmination of events at Jerusalem.
+Furthermore, both the Biblical and Assyrian accounts make mention of an earlier tribute paid to Sennacherib by Hezekiah, opening the possibility that negotiations between the two sides may have been underway for some time before the siege of Jerusalem.
 The Assyrian source describes what happened at Jerusalem as follows:

-“As for him (Hezekiah), I confined him inside the city Jerusalem, his royal city, like a bird in a cage.
+"As for him (Hezekiah), I confined him inside the city Jerusalem, his royal city, like a bird in a cage.
 I set up blockades against him and made him dread exiting his city gate.
 I detached from his land the cities of his that I had plundered and I gave (them) to Mitinti, the king of the city Ashdod, and Padî, the king of the city Ekron, (and) Ṣilli-Bēl, the king of the land Gaza, (and thereby) made his land smaller.
-To the former tribute, their annual giving, I added the payment (of) gifts (in recognition) of my overlordship and imposed (it) upon them.”
+To the former tribute, their annual giving, I added the payment (of) gifts (in recognition) of my overlordship and imposed (it) upon them."

-This description notably does not describe an active siege, nor are siege engines and ramps mentioned as in the descriptions of the previous sieges.
 Sennacherib describes dividing the conquered parts of Judah among neighboring vassal kings in Ashdod, Ekron, and Gaza which may illustrate that Sennacherib knew he was capable of conquering Judah without engaging in a long and costly siege of Jerusalem.
 Furthermore, archaeological evidence suggests that Jerusalem was well fortified and defended, a fact which could have dissuaded the Assyrian army from engaging in a direct assault of the city.
 With the bulk of Judah's territory under his control or that of his vassals there may have been little reason to actively attack Jerusalem rather than starve the city into submission.